Leslie Cagan

 Leslie Cagan is an American activist, writer, and socialist organizer involved with the peace and social justice movements.
-She is the former national coordinator of United for Peace and Justice, the former co-chair of Committees of Correspondence for Democracy and Socialism, and the former chair of Pacifica Radio.
+She is the former national coordinator of United for Peace and Justice, the former co-chair of Committees of Correspondence for Democracy and Socialism.

 Early life

 Cagan was born in 1947 to a Jewish couple in The Bronx, New York City, in what she described as a "red diaper" family.
 She attended her first political rally as a young child in the 1950s, accompanied by her parents, who were former members of the Communist Party.
 Her grandmother, a seamstress, was a founding member of the Amalgamated Clothing Workers Union.
 She graduated from New York University in 1968 with a degree in art history.

 Career

-In 1969, Cagan was among the first participants of the Venceremos Brigade, groups of young adults who visited Cuba under the auspices of harvesting sugar cane.
+In 1969, Cagan was among the first participants in the Venceremos Brigade, groups of young adults who visited Cuba and joined Cuban farmworkers to harvest sugar cane.
 During her journey to Havana, Cagan told an Associated Press reporter: "All of us support the Cuban Revolution and feel that by going and working with the Cubans we can show that support."

 After choosing to skip graduate school, Cagan began her lifetime career of promoting various causes, predominantly in the anti-war movement, the anti-nuclear movement, the LGBT rights movement, the feminist movement, and normalization of relations with Cuba.
 Cagan has been described by The New York Times as one of the "grandes dames of the country's progressive movement" and a "national figure in the antiwar movement."

 During the late 1960s–early 1970s, Cagan was actively involved with the Black Panther Party.
-Cagan has protested the incarceration of Mumia Abu-Jamal, a Black Panther Party member convicted and sentenced to death for the 1981 murder of police officer Daniel Faulkner.
+She has protested the conviction and incarceration of Mumia Abu-Jamal, a Black Panther Party member who was sentenced to death for the 1981 murder of police officer Daniel Faulkner.

-On June 12, 1982, Cagan was a lead organizer of the anti-nuclear rally held in New York City, attended by hundreds of thousands of activists.
-She was co-chair of the 1987 protest for gay and lesbian rights.
+Cagan was a lead organizer of the massive anti-nuclear rally held in New York City's Central Park on June 12, 1982, in which one million people turned out to protest the revival of the nuclear arms race under President Ronald Reagan.
+In 1987, she was co-chair of the Second National March on Washington for Lesbian and Gay Rights.

+In 1991–92, Cagan co-founded the Committees of Correspondence for Democracy and Socialism, a socialist group that left the Communist Party following the dissolution of the Soviet Union.
+In 1997, she was an organizer for the 14th annual World Festival of Youth and Students.